Cytrox: Predator

+In December 2025, an Amnesty International Security Lab investigation (alongside Haaretz and the Swiss WAV Research Collective) into leaked documents and training videos from within Intellexa revealed that the Predator system makes use of web advertising infrastructure to distribute its implant(s).
+The groups also discovered that Intellexa employees likely maintain extensive access to customer systems.
+Google's TAG released an investigation at the same time, confirming the Predator system's reliance on malvertising to distribute itself to targets.

 High-profile targets

+Angola

+In 2024, an Amnesty International, Citizen Lab and Recorded Future investigation concluded that Teixeira Cândido, a prominent Angolan journalist was found to have been targeted with Predator on his mobile device.
+The attack was successful due to a one-click link attack sent to his phone.
+This was after authoritarian laws and persecution of journalists were enforced during President João Lourenço's second term in 2022.

 Egypt

 In December 2021, the Citizen Lab reported that Predator was used to hack the devices of two individuals, Egyptian opposition politician Ayman Nour and an unnamed exiled journalist, in June.
-As a result, Apple was forced to release a software update for iOS to close the zero-day exploits used to perform the attack.
+As a result, Apple was forced to release a Software Update for iOS to close the zero-day exploits used to perform the attack.

 In September 2023, researchers at the Citizen Lab and the TAG reported that Egyptian opposition politician Ahmed Tantawi was targeted using Predator after announcing his presidential bid.
 The Citizen Lab said the effort likely failed due to Tantawi having his phone in "lockdown mode", which is recommended by Apple for iPhone users at high risk.
 It also said it had "high confidence" that the attack was conducted by the Egyptian government.
 Apple subsequently issued security updates to patch the vulnerabilities exploited by Predator.